DreymaR/BigBagKbdTrixPKL/README.md

 **Hotkeys found in the EPKL_Settings file:**
 * Ctrl+Shift+1 – Display/hide help image
-* Ctrl+Shift+2 – Switch layout between the ones specified in the settings file
+* Ctrl+Shift+2 – Switch between the layouts specified in the Layouts file(s)
 * Ctrl+Shift+3 – Suspend EPKL; hit again to re-activate.
 It may be Ctrl+Shift+` instead
 * Ctrl+Shift+4 – Exit EPKL
 * Ctrl+Shift+5 – Refresh EPKL, if it gets stuck or something
+* Ctrl+Shift+6 – Show the About... dialog, with layout and other info
-* Ctrl+Shift+6 – Zoom the help image in/out, to see it better or get it out of the way
+* Ctrl+Shift+7 – Zoom the help image in/out, to see it better or get it out of the way
-* Ctrl+Shift+7 – Move the help image between positions, as by mouseover
+* Ctrl+Shift+8 – Move the help image between positions, as by mouseover
-* Ctrl+Shift+8 – Toggle help image transparency
+* Ctrl+Shift+9 – Toggle help image transparency
+* Ctrl+Shift+0 – Show info about the active window; useful for setting suspending apps

 **Short EPKL Glossary**
-* **Extend** is a layer switch (the CapsLock key by default), typically giving access to navigation and NumPad etc layers
+* **Extend** is a layer switch, by default the CapsLock key, giving easy access to navigation and NumPad etc layers
 * A sticky modifier or **OSM** (One-Shot Mod) is when you can tap a mod and then another key shortly thereafter
 * **ToM** (Tap-or-Mod) is a dual-role key, working as a mod when held down and a normal key when tapped
 * **DK** is a dead key.
 You tap it then another key, there's no timer.
 Most of my DKs are on `{AltGr+‹symbol›}`.